 A mid-year budget revision is present for Board review.
 Several line items have been adjusted some up and some down based on current needs.
 Most notably is the addition of Board-approved land acquisition funds and additional legal expense for aforementioned land acquisitions.
 Staff will present further details at the meeting.

 Staff is recommending Board approval of the mid-year budget revision.

 Report from the City of Sacramento regarding HCP-related activity and other topics.

 14. Financial statement review

-Financial statements are provided for the period ended April 30, 2020 (unaudited).
-Additional financial information will be presented.
+Financial statements will be provided for the period ended June 30, 2020 (unaudited).
+Additional financial information will be provided.

 16. Executive Director’s Report